Comparison

 | Origin | Russia, 1986 | USA/Europe, 1997 |

-The gameplay is identical: close your eyes, evil team picks a kill, special roles act, morning comes, debate, vote, repeat.
+The gameplay is identical: close your eyes, evil team picks a target, special roles act, morning comes, debate, vote, repeat.

 Brief History